Akshatoff/Lakshman/README.md

 - **AWS Amplify**
 - **Self-hosted**

-## 🔐 Admin Access
+## 🔐 Authentication & Access

+### User Authentication

+- **Sign Up**: `/auth/signup` - Create new account
+- **Sign In**: `/auth/login` - Login to existing account
+- **Protected Routes**: Automatically redirect to login if not authenticated

+### Admin Access

-Access the admin dashboard at `/admin/dashboard`
+Access the admin dashboard at `/admin/dashboard` (requires authentication)

 ### Admin Features
-- View all products in a table format
+- View all products from database in a table format
-- Add new products with form validation
+- Add new products with image upload to Cloudinary
-- Edit existing products
+- Edit existing products with database persistence
 - Delete products with confirmation
-- Export product data as JSON
+- Update database with latest data from Supabase
+- Real-time image preview before upload
 - Category management
+- Product statistics and quick stats

+### Image Upload
+- Drag and drop or browse to select images
+- Automatic upload to Cloudinary CDN
+- Image preview before submission
+- Secure HTTPS URLs
+- Automatic image optimization

+**✅ Security**: Authentication system is now implemented!
+Admin routes are protected by middleware.

 ## 📱 Responsive Design